 Once a migraine strikes, you should firstly try to remove yourself from the trigger.
 Many people find that they need to go lie down in a darkened room.
 However, not everyone has a painful headache – some people just experience nausea and visual disturbances.
 But if pain is your primary concern, then there are many painkillers available over the counter; paracetamol and ibuprofen can be effective at reducing symptoms when taken at the first sign of a migraine.

 But it’s not all bad news; there are a number of things you can do to ensure you have a clear head this year.Doc

 - Begin by keeping a migraine diary to track what your triggers are.
 Once you know what causes your migraine, you can try to avoid the trigger in future, and if chocolate isn’t one of your triggers then there is no need to pass on the sweet treats

 - Staying hydrated is great for general health and can also help to relieve migraine

 - Switch up your alcoholic drinks with some alcohol-free mocktails to limit your alcohol intake while still enjoying the party

 - Consider migraine treatments.
 Visit the LloydsPharmacy Online Doctor migraine clinic for more information or to start a consultation

 - Exercise can be a trigger for some people.
 However regular exercise which is built up gently can help to prevent migraine.
 Exercise stimulates the release of our body’s natural painkillers, as well as increasing the individual’s sense of well-being and general health

-Make it your New Year’s resolution to have a clear head this 2018: keep a diary, identify and avoid your triggers and act fast if a migraine starts.
+Keep a diary, identify and avoid your triggers and act quickly if a migraine starts.